Online computer games for seniors

 Audiobooks and podcasts

-For seniors with visual impairments or if you just want to take some entertainment with you on car trips or walks, audiobooks and podcasts can help you stay informed and entertained.
-Many public libraries offer audiobooks that you can download to your smartphone or tablet, or you can look into a service like Audible.
+For seniors with visual impairments or who want some entertainment on car trips or walks, audiobooks and podcasts can help you stay informed and entertained.
+Many public libraries offer audiobooks you can download to your smartphone or tablet.
+You can also look into a service like Audible.
 Android users can use the Homer App, which has a large and easy-to-use interface.

 You might also look into podcasts, which cover a broad range of topics, including news, politics, education, and history.
 Podcasts are essentially radio shows that you can download to your smartphone or tablet or stream online.
 Podcasts created specifically for seniors include The Not Old – Better Show, Take on Today by AARP, and Living to 100 Club.